Naman-Pal/SIHMON/ceng355report.md

 I, Satinder Kaur, confirm that this breakdown of authorship represents my contribution to the work submitted for assessment and my contribution is my own work and is expressed in my own words.
 Any uses made within the Technology Report of the works of any other author, separate to the work group, in any form (ideas, equations, figures, texts, tables, programs), are properly acknowledged at the point of use.
 A list of the references used is included.

+I, Eshan Salwan, confirm that this breakdown of authorship represents my contribution to the work submitted for assessment and my contribution is my own work and is expressed in my own words.
+Any uses made within the Technology Report of the works of any other author, separate to the work group, in any form (ideas, equations, figures, texts, tables, programs), are properly acknowledged at the point of use.
+A list of the references used is included.

 ## Proposal/Project Specifications
 [Link to proposal](ceng355wk01proposal.md).
 ## Executive Summary